ChicagoWorldcon/wellington/README.md

 ```

 We have a suite of tests written for [rspec](http://rspec.info/) which uses all the above dependencies, lets use it to
 check everything is working.
-After starting and initalizing the db, Run the tests with:
+After starting and initializing the db, Run the tests with:

 ```sh
 make rspec